Wolf: Hunting and feeding

 Once prey is brought down, wolves begin to feed excitedly, ripping and tugging at the carcass in all directions, and bolting down large chunks of it.
 The breeding pair typically monopolizes food to continue producing pups.
 When food is scarce, this is done at the expense of other family members, especially non-pups.
-The breeding pair typically eats first.
-They usually work the hardest at killing prey, and may rest after a long hunt and allow the rest of the family to eat undisturbed.
-Once the breeding pair has finished eating, the rest of the family tears off pieces of the carcass and transports them to secluded areas where they can eat in peace.
 Wolves typically commence feeding by gorging on the larger internal organs, like the heart, liver, lungs, and stomach lining.
 The kidneys and spleen are eaten once they are exposed, followed by the muscles.
 A wolf can eat 15–19% of its body weight in one sitting.